caitlinsalt/how-to-do-stuff/dotnet/c-sharp-crash-course.md

 The member access and indexer access operators (`obj.Member` and `obj[i]`) have already been seen above.
 The variants `obj?.Member` (occasionally called the "Elvis operator" due to its appearance) and `obj?[i]`, introduced in C# 6, are the null-conditional access operators.
 If the left-hand operand is not null, they behave identically to the normal member access and indexer access operator.
 If the left-hand operand does evaluate to null, the right-hand side of the operation is not evaluated and the value of the expression is null.
 This enables you to write chains such as `a?.B?.C?.D` which will successfully return null if any of `a`, `a.B`, `a.B.C` or `a.B.C.D` are null.
 With the normal member access operator, only the last of these situations would successfully return null; the others would throw a `System.NullReferenceException`.
 The null-conditional operators were introduced in C# 6, and ever since have prompted much debate as to whether they are a convenient addition to the language, or promote lazy coding.

 The `nameof()` operator was briefly discussed above.
 Its value is computed at compile-time: it is a string constant which is the name of the symbol passed to it.
 The `typeof()` operator, although named similarly, is computed at runtime.
 Its operand is a type name identifier, and it returns a `System.Type` instance containing that type's metadata.
 For example: `Type stringType = typeof(string);`.

+The `switch` operator and its syntax are covered above alongside switch statements, under "Flow of control".
+Its left operand is an expression of any type, and its right operand is a list of patterns and expressions; the value of the switch expression is the value of the expression whose pattern best matches the value of the left operand.
+The other "expression arms" are not evaluated.

 The operators `x++` and `x--` are the post-increment and post-decrement operators.
 As in other languages, their value is the value of `x`, but they have the side-effect of increasing or decreasing `x`'s value by one.
 By contrast the operators `++x` and `--x` are the pre-increment and pre-decrement operators.
 They increase or decrease the value of `x` by one, and the value of the expression is the value of `x` after the increment or decrement.